HarshvardhanThosar/converse/README.md

 # converse

-**converse** is an OpenSource Chat Application built with React, Firebase and Redux.
+**converse** is an OpenSource Chat Application built with React, Redux and Firebase.

 It provides a headstart to create your own chat application.